 I don’t see well.
 I got glasses for the first time when I was in second grade, and I needed them much earlier.
 The eye chart with the large E at the top only tests vision to 20/200 (-2), in which case the person would only be able to read the top line and no others.
-In 2000, when I had Lasik eye surgery, my prescription was -11.
-That’s kind of like 20/11,000.
-Extremely near-sighted.
-After surgery, I had 20/20ish vision for a couple of years, but have relied on glasses for the last 15 years.
-My prescription continues to change every year, and now I have the added joy of aging eyes that making reading small print difficult.
-(I just love aging…)
+Even though I've had Lasik eye surgery, my near-sightedness is so extreme that I can't read that big E. I rely on glasses to be able to almost everything.

 A few years ago we went on a family road trip.
 At my urging, we left before dawn.
 Rick was groggy, so I insisted on driving.
 It was still dark, but it’d be light soon.
 It was country driving.
 I’d be fine.
 Rick reluctantly agreed, we loaded up sleepy kids, and soon we were off and everyone but me was snoring.

 But the time change had just happened, and the sun didn’t rise when I expected.
-Instead, I soon found myself driving on unfamiliar, dark, country roads with no street lights to help.
+Instead, I found myself driving on unfamiliar, dark, country roads with no street lights.
 Then it started to rain.

 I felt like someone had put a dark blanket over all the world and tucked in the edges tightly.
-There was no light except the headlights on my vehicle, and claustrophobia started to set in.
+There was no light except the headlights on my vehicle.
 My knuckles were white on the steering wheel and for days afterward my jaw ached from clenching.
-I would’ve pulled over and asked Rick to drive, but I knew it’d be light at any moment.
+I should’ve pulled over and asked Rick to drive, but I knew it’d be light at any moment.
 For an hour and half, I drove like that.
 Panic threatened to take over as I repeated to myself, “Focus on what you CAN see.
 It will soon be dawn.”

 When the sun started to rise, I felt like the blanket finally started to loosen up around the edges.
 Hints of light broke through, and very slowly the blanket lifted.
 I peeled my fingers off the steering wheel and shook out each hand, encouraging the blood to flow back into them.
 I stopped gritting my teeth and loosened up my jaw, surprised at how tight it was.
 I turned on some music and started to enjoy the drive.